MinaProtocol/mina/docs/specs/consensus/README.md

               2/3 (seed update range)
 ```

 As seen above, the slots can be split into 3 parts delimited by `|`.
 The first `2/3` of the slots (`s1 ... s10`) are in the seed update range.
-The epoch seeds of blocks in this rage are used to seed the VRF.
+The epoch seeds of blocks in this range are used to seed the VRF.

 The idea of decentralized checkpointing is that each chain maintains two checkpoints in every epoch, which are used to estimate how long ago a fork has occurred.

 * **Start checkpoint** - State hash of the first block of the epoch
 * **Lock checkpoint** - State hash of the last known block in the seed update range of an epoch (not including the current block)

-For example, consider epoch `e1 ... e3` below.
+For example, consider epochs `e1 ... e3` below.

 ```text
 epochs:         e1                e2                 e3